Sporky023/linkly/README.md

-# README
+# Linkly

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+Linkly is a url-shortening example app, built in <3 hours

+### Install

+1. Clone this repo and navigate to the project root
+2. Ensure Ruby version 2.6.2 is installed and active in your terminal (rbenv is good for this)
+3. Run command `bundle install`
+4. Run command `rails db:setup`

+### How to run the app

+* Follow "Install" steps above.
+* Run command `rails s` (add an option ` -p 1234` to run on port 1234; default is 3000)

-* How to run the test suite
+### How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Follow "Install" steps above.

-* ...
+* Run command `rspec`